 After an investigation, the hospital concluded that these deaths were unnatural and decided to press charges against De Berk.
 On March 24, 2003, she was sentenced to life imprisonment on four counts of murder and three counts of attempted murder.

-Since there was no physical evidence against De Berk, or any witnesses to her crimes, statistics were used as the linchpin of the prosecution’s case.
+Since there was no physical evidence against De Berk or any witnesses to her crimes, statistics were used as the lynchpin of the prosecution’s case.
 They claimed that De Berk’s presence in the hospital when all these deaths took place could not be coincidental.
 An expert testified that the odds of it being a coincidence were 1 in 342 million.
-However, De Berk had numerous supporters who believed she was the victim of a miscarriage of justice, and appealed her conviction.
+However, De Berk had numerous supporters who believed she was the victim of a miscarriage of justice and appealed her conviction.

 They sought to debunk the statistics from De Berk’s trial, which had been presented by an unqualified law professor.
 A professor of mathematical statistics argued that the odds of all these deaths being a coincidence were 1 in 48.
 The case was heard in front of the Supreme Court of the Netherlands, which agreed that the statistical evidence was flawed and granted a new trial.
 A new investigation concluded that De Berk’s alleged murders were likely natural deaths.
 In April 2010, she received a not guilty verdict and was exonerated.